-The famous Glacier National Park hike will start right by the main road and if you have trouble making your way up there, don’t worry, there are some resting points along the way!
+This famous Glacier National Park hike starts right by the main road.
+If you have trouble making your way to the top, don’t worry, there are some resting points along the way!

 During the winter at Glacier NP, you have to try snowshoeing, one of my favorite winter activities!
 Since many of the roads in the Montana national park are closed during the winters, it is truly one of the best ways to navigate the large park.

 Since the park spans over one million acres in size, it gives you the chance to wander about a bit and check out as many of 60 species of mammals that call the park home.

 This alone makes it one of the best places to snowshoe in the world.

 There are several ranger-led programs in place at the visitor centers in GNP and the fee is merely $7 in order to go snowshoeing there.
 If desired, you can also hire a guide for the route.

 Grinnell Glacier is probably the most famous glacier in the park and it is 5.1 miles one-way from the Grinnell Glacier Trailhead with an elevation gain of 1,600 feet.